-- e.
-Clicking "OK" will save the changes made and close the Default Settings window; clicking "Cancel" will close the Default Settings window without saving any changes - f.
-When a new file is created, the Analyst, Agency, and Jurisdiction fields will automatically be populated with the text specified in the Default Settings. - g.
-When starting a new file, the input and results will display according to the units specified in the Default Settings. - h.
-When exporting to CSV, whatever is checked in the Default Settings will be applied to the exported file. - i.
-When viewing the facility formatted report, whatever is checked in the Default Settings will be applied to the report.
+- 4. Clicking "OK" will save the changes made and close the Default Settings window; clicking "Cancel" will close the Default Settings window without saving any changes - a.
+When a new file is created, the Analyst, Agency, and Jurisdiction fields will automatically be populated with the text specified in the Default Settings. - b.
+When starting a new file, the input and results will display according to the units specified in the Default Settings. - c.
+When exporting to CSV, whatever is checked in the Default Settings will be applied to the exported file - d.
+When viewing the facility formatted report, whatever is checked in the Default Settings will be applied to the report. - e.
+When viewing the text report, safety results will be displayed or hidden depending on what is checked in the Default Settings. - i.
+If the desired selection indicates to show safety results, it is important to note that they will only update after saving the file. - 1.
+If a new file is created, the safety results section will at first be hidden. - 2.
+If inputs are changed in an existing file, it will be necessary to save the file first before the safety results will update.